They really are as blue as they say.

 The Blue mountains cover a huge area, so you could spend days or even weeks exploring the region, but unfortunately we only had one day and had to make the most of it.
 We drove up to Mt.
 Victoria and stopped at a couple of nice lookouts on the way.
 Since our tourist guide for the day was a Blue mountains veteran, she knew all the best spots and we got to explore the mountains in solitude (unfortunately I have no idea where we stopped, unless it had a name, so you’ll just have to get a little lost by yourself to find the good spots – I promise it’s worth it!).
 To avoid the tourist crowds, we skipped the lookouts at the Three sisters (we did see them from afar and it was quite enough) and Katoomba, but went to Mt.
 Wilson, Mt.
 Tomah Botanic gardens and the far side of the mountains somewhere near Mt.
 Wilson instead, which was particularly interesting.
 As we turned a certain corner of the road, the Eucalyptus forest noticeably changed to a cold variety of the rainforest and it was quite a sight, because the change in vegetation really was instantaneous.
 Again, I would love to tell you where we went if I knew, but it’s enough to say the Blue mountains hide lots of wonders.

-We stopped for lunch and chocolate cake at a tiny unknown cafe somewhere in the region, then headed to the Botanic gardens at Mt.
+We stopped for lunch and chocolate cake at what I think was Petalura eatery somewhere in the region, then headed to the Botanic gardens at Mt.
 Tomah.
 Even though you’re surrounded by nature everywhere you go in the Blue mountains, the gardens are still worth a visit, because it’s nice to see all the fantastical plants in one place and learn a bit about them.
 Seeing them out in the wild can be a bit overwhelming, like looking at a picture with too many details and it’s easier to appreciate the variety when it’s neatly planted in sections – at least for my crazy analytical mind.
-It was quite late by the time we were done with the gardens, so we headed back to Sydney and went our separate ways.

 Some more bushwalking, the cold rainforest and the Botanic garden